Meet Maddy

 • Bachelor of Arts from Trinity College in Hartford, Connecticut

 *If you feel that you are in an abusive relationship or situation, please reach out.
 I specialize in assisting clients in both understanding and navigating abusive dynamics.
-There can be a lot of emotions and confusion surrounding domestic violence and intimate partner violence but I am here to help with compassion and understanding.
+There can be a mix of emotions surrounding domestic violence and intimate partner violence but I am here to help with compassion and understanding.
 I work with clients experiencing any type of abuse through a trauma-informed and strength-based approach to create a safe, caring, supportive and empowering environment.